UW-Macrostrat/CriticalMAAS/README.md

 CriticalMAAS effort; by the end of the project, it will be well-documented and deployable by USGS staff and other users with a `macrostrat up` command.

+All of Macrostrat's core repositories have been released under the Apache 2.0 license.

 - [`UW-Macrostrat/macrostrat`](https://github.com/UW-Macrostrat/macrostrat):
   Macrostrat's core system, including database definitions, control scripts, and ingestion pipelines.